 New Powers as the Plot Demands: In his final confrontation, he uses... some kind of arte that seals the pathway behind him; forcing Yuri and co. to fight him.
 How and why he has this power is never explained.

 It's also never explained who gave him his Blastia Arm and later upgraded it to have a giant skull shaped guard on it.
 Presumably his path-blocking skill was related to the previous, as he doesn't have his Mystic Arte, Shining Blastia Field, before the final battle with him either.

-Rasputinian Death: Zagi is not only repeatedly beaten up, but thrown off a boat several times, left on an exploding boat, had his mechanical arm short out, poisons himself, and finally dies from falling.
+Rasputinian Death: Zagi is not only repeatedly beaten up, but thrown off a boat several times, left on an exploding boat, had his mechanical arm short out, poisons himself, tries to fight off a Pterobronc at Mt.
+Temza during a sidequest in Act 3, and finally dies from falling.

 Recurring Boss: Five times, excluding the Memory Dungeon.
 Think of it this way, there are that many of the 23 (or 25 in the PS3 version) Secret Missions dedicated to him!

 The leader of Leviathan's Claw, a guild that specializes in assassination and illegal Blastia distribution.
 In the English version, he speaks with a German accent, while in the Japanese version, he uses Gratuitous English.

 Punch Clock Villains: They serve as Yeager's personal bodyguards [[spoiler:because he helped fund the orphanage in which the twins lived, and their loyalties lie with him and only him.
 They serve him as gratitude for his kindness, and as such their duties to him are all that matter to them, regardless of his evil intentions.